 Something slowly started to brew after Lifetime's demise, though.
 Interest in the band widened, a trend Katz began to notice when customers in his record store would point out how much of the new music being released sounded like Lifetime.
 And as the mythos around the band grew, bands like Fall Out Boy, who owed so much to them, gladly began to preach the gospel of Lifetime.
 So strong was the admiration that when Lifetime reunited in 2006 to release their fourth album, Fall Out Boy's Pete Wentz gladly signed them to his label, Decaydance.

 To put so much weight on such a short, 20-year-old record might seem silly to some.
 But as emo developed and grew to be more than just a common set of aesthetics, these defining snapshots served as the building blocks of diverging sounds within the genre.
 Lifetime's contribution happened to have led to some of the more popular versions of the hotly debated genre.
-For better or worse, without Lifetime, it's entirely conceivable that emo may have never left the basements, rec centres, and party halls it came from.
+For better or worse, without Lifetime, it's entirely conceivable that emo may have never left the basements, rec centers, and party halls it came from.
 And generations of aspiring malcontents may have never found their tribe.

 Eddie Cepeda is the founder of Mother of Pearl Vinyl and a writer in New York City.
 Follow him on Twitter.